rweigel/phys305/syllabus.md

 1. How many problems you solved "the right way" (I will discuss this in class)
 2. How much you discussed problems and concepts with others

+Consistent with 1., nearly every concept is followed by an example and then a problem that you are expected to solve to determine if you understood the explanation of the concept and the example.

 > It is easy to find solved physics problems.
 Reading their solution before thinking about them is about as useful as learning to play basketball by watching a video.
 If you aren't confident that you can solve a problem, attempt to solve it without the use of the solution and compare your solution with a classmate's _before_ looking at the solution.